The Opinion Page

 On Nov.
-13, the Worcester Telegram published a story bearing the headline "Got Any Ideas for an Old Inn?"
+13, 2017, the Worcester Telegram published a story bearing the headline "Got Any Ideas for an Old Inn?"
 The question has still not been answered.

-This year, 2017, was a banner year for the old place.
+The year 2017 was a banner year for the old place.
 The town committed slightly more than $500,000 - a half million dollars - to remove asbestos from the buildings.
 That would make the place more attractive to a hopeful redeveloper.
 So now the floor tiles and ceiling tiles have been ripped out and -- except for some pesky groundwater in the large auditorium -- that work is done.
 Now we face a series of informal meetings intended to determine whether there is town-wide agreement on the way forward.

 For the record, the town accepted ownership of the buildings with the notion that a citizens' committee would be better able to come up with a redevelopment plan than the handful of private owners who had tried since the girls' Catholic school was shuttered in the mid-70s.
 That two-year effort did not go so well and finally sputtered to a stop.

-Residents are understandably weary of all this.
+Most residents are understandably weary of all this.
 Misinformation abounds.
 Some voices proclaim that the buildings are decrepit, neglected by their owner (the town) and should be demolished; that any redevelopment would destroy the center of our town.
 The facts do not support that opinion.
 One after another, experts who have looked at the structures report that the complex is in surprisingly good shape despite years of no maintenance and shameful neglect.

 A white knight with a magical solution?
 Magical thinking.

-Ideas?
-Absolutely.
 Petersham's town offices are presently housed in an antique building that could only be brought up to code at great expense.
 They could move to the Nichewaug buildings and easily be made accessible to all.

-Even the rooftop has potential value.
+Even the rooftop has value and could produce new revenue.
 It could host about 3,500 square feet of solar panels to produce an estimated 85,000 kilowatt hours of electricity a year and new revenue.
 A redevelopment could even provide some relief to the nearby library by supplying water and sewer services.
 The library could provide modern broadband service to the complex.

 The town owns the building.
 It could continue to do so while working with groups like the Petersham Committee (meeting the needs of our seniors) and others who might want to take on small pieces of what could become a mixed-use facility.
-The town could create an Economic Development group to serve as landlord for several tenants.
+The town could create an Economic Development group or a Redevelopment Authority to serve as landlord for several tenants.
 Leasehold improvements could be the tenants' responsibility.

-In December and January the town will see whether any developer is willing to take the property off its hands.
-If the answer is NO, then we go back to square one and the "tear it down folks" will come back in force with a recommendation to spend another million for demolition -- to throw away a building that could meet several needs and generate new revenue for the town -- a building which the town presently values at $600,000.
+In October, the town convened a community meeting to see if a "consensus" can be agreed upon.
+If the answer is NO, then we go back to square one and the "tear it down folks" will come back in force with a recommendation to spend another half million for demolition -- to throw away a building that could meet several needs and generate new revenue for the town -- a building which the town presently values at $600,000.